pushkin-consortium/pushkin/docs-gitbook/getting-started/installing-pushkin-and-dependencies/ubuntu-install.md

 ### Install curl

-First, ensure that you have curl installed, as this will be necessary to download Node.
-If it is not installed, it can be installed using the following commands:
+First, ensure that you have curl installed, as this will be necessary to download Node.js.
+If it isn't installed, you can install it using the following commands:

 ```bash
 $ sudo apt update